MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/Set-VpnConnectionProxy.md

 If errors occur when you modify the web proxy information, the error information is returned.

 >[!NOTE]
-> VPN proxy settings are only used on Force Tunnel Connections.
-On Split Tunnel Connections, the general proxy settings are used.
+Note that VPN proxy settings are only used on forced tunnel connections.
+On split tunnel connections, the general proxy settings are used.

 ## EXAMPLES